michi8620/Esops-course/README.md

      │     Loki     │<─────┤   Tempo (Traces)│
      └──────────────┘      └─────────────────┘

-Course explanation:
+## Course explanation:

-each team deploys one service. each team contains 2-3 members.
+Each team deploys one service.
+In order for each team to get started immediately, each team must deploy their technology along with the ready-made demo app (and other tools if needed).

+## team divison:

+otel-collector - Michal
+prometheus - Talya and Tamar
+kube-state-metrics - yael
+loki -Netta
+tempo - Shahar
+grafana - Roi
+blackbox exporter - Amir